Hunkt

-Hunkt (汉龙), also called Hanlong (汉龙旷世) and Huatong (华通), is a Chinese automobile manufacturer that specializes in developing SUVs.
+Hunkt (汉龙), also called Hanlong (汉龙旷世) and Huatong (华通), was a Chinese automobile manufacturer that specialized in developing SUVs.
 It was founded by Zotye Auto.

 History

 Hunkt was founded in 2016, and is located in Daye, Hubei, China.
 They have founded partnerships with Bosch, ZF, Mitsubishi, Valeo, Horse, BorgWarner, Tenneco, Delphi, Marelli, and United Automotive Electronics.
 Hunkt built a 1,200 acre factory area that cost 1 billion yuan.

-The Hunkt Canticie was their first vehicle.
+Originally planning to start producing new energy vehicles, the gasoline powered Hunkt Canticie was their first vehicle.
 It is powered by a 2.0-litre turbo engine that gives 218 hp horsepower and a 185 km/h top speed.
 It has rear-wheel drive and 8-speed automatic transmission.
 The Canticie has dimensions of 4985 mm/1995 mm/1819 mm, and a wheelbase of 2997 mm.
 The regular edition costs 126.800 yuan, and the extended version costs 179.800 yuan.
 It has similar design features to a Land Rover.

+In November 2020, the company stopped production as it encountered financial difficulties.
+In 2022 the remaining assets of the company where auctioned, but failed to attact any bids.
+It was previously rumored that Great Wall Motor would take over the assets.